NNPDF/pineappl/docs/cli-tutorial.md

     pineappl info --show LHCB_WP_7TEV.pineappl.lz4

-This will print out very long list of (alphabetically sorted) key–value pairs, from which you can read off the answers to the questions above.
+This will print out a very long list of (alphabetically sorted) key–value pairs, from which you can read off the answers to the questions above.
 Let's go through them one by one:

 1) The value for the key `description` gives a short description of the